turingschool/lesson_plans/electives/intro-to-clojure/02-writing-clojure-code.markdown

 Last week we got set up using leiningen.
 Leiningen is a powerful multi-tool for working with Clojure programs.
-It includes a repl, build tool, and dependency manager -- sort of like a super combination of Bundler, Pry, and rubygems.
+It includes a repl, build tool, and dependency manager -- sort of like a super-combination of Bundler, Pry, and rubygems.

-Throughout this tutorial and the Koans we'll be doing later, the REPL included in Leiningen will be one of our most valuable tools.
+Throughout this tutorial, the REPL included with Leiningen will be one of our most valuable tools.

 To fire up the REPL, run `lein repl` in your terminal.
 You'll then be loaded into a clojure REPL where you can execute code: